 Valley Baptist Medical Foundation was formed in 1976 with a mission to raise funds to support the infrastructure of the Valley Baptist Health System.
 For more than 30 years, the Foundation successfully raised millions of dollars through events, capital campaigns, grant writing and planned giving programs that enhanced the infrastructure of our hospitals and educational offerings for employees and the community as a whole.
-On September 1, 2011, Valley Baptist Health System and Vanguard Health Systems entered into a joint venture.
-As a result of this transaction, our Foundation received proceeds that are the source of funds for our grant making program.
+On September 1, 2011, Valley Baptist Health System and Vanguard Health Systems entered into a joint venture, and in 2015, Valley Baptist Legacy Foundation sold the remaining 49% to Tenet Healthcare.
+As a result of these transactions, our Foundation received proceeds that are the source of funds for our grant making program.
 We no longer use donations to benefit Valley Baptist hospitals, but instead we identify and address healthcare related needs of our community through our strategic grant making program.

 To better communicate our new mission, our name changed to Valley Baptist Legacy Foundation, simply known as The Legacy Foundation.
 The Foundation continues in the tradition of excellence set forth by the two Valley Baptist hospitals, both of which opened in the 1920s and have a long and deep tradition of supporting the health needs of residents in the lower Rio Grande Valley.
 As a faith-based, regional health system, Valley Baptist has always provided high quality healthcare and medical education throughout South Texas, guided by the healing and teaching ministry of Jesus Christ.